SaifaldeenALKADHIM/SaifaldeenALKADHIM.github.io/_teaching/2014-spring-teaching-1.md

 Course Objectives
 ======
 The student will learn and understand
-1- Fundamental antenna parameters and numerical methods to analyze and differentiate the antennas.
+1. Fundamental antenna parameters and numerical methods to analyze and differentiate the antennas.
-2- Concept of radiation mechanism of various antennas.
+2. Concept of radiation mechanism of various antennas.
-3- Mechanism and models for radio-wave propagation.
+3. Mechanism and models for radio-wave propagation.

 Course Outcomes
 ======
-On completion of this course, the students will be able to 1-Identify basic antenna parameters.
+On completion of this course, the students will be able to
+1. Identify basic antenna parameters.
-2-Design and analyze antenna arrays.
+2. Design and analyze antenna arrays.
-3-Design and analyze wire and aperture antennas.
+3. Design and analyze wire and aperture antennas.
-4-Identify the characteristics of radio-wave propagation.
+4. Identify the characteristics of radio-wave propagation.

 Catalog Description
 ======